fra31/auto-attack/README.md

 **Budget**: we use 100 iterations and 5 random restarts for the two versions of APGD and FAB and set a query limit of 5000 for Square Attack.
 For a faster evaluation, see below.

 # Adversarial Defenses Evaluation
-We here list adversarial defenses recently proposed and evaluated with AutoAttack (AA) and AutoAttack+ (AA+), considering the Linf-threat model.
+We here list adversarial defenses, in the Linf-threat model, recently proposed and evaluated with
++ AutoAttack (**AA**), as described above,
++ AutoAttack+ (**AA+**), i.e. AA with the addition of the targeted versions of APGD-DLR and FAB (see below for details).

-We include the source of the model, i.e. if is publicly *available*, if we received it from the *authors* or if we *retrained* it, the clean accuracy and the reported robust accuracy (note that might be calculated on a subset of the test set or on different models trained with the same defense).
+We report the source of the model, i.e. if is publicly *available*, if we received it from the *authors* or if we *retrained* it, the clean accuracy and the reported robust accuracy (note that might be calculated on a subset of the test set or on different models trained with the same defense).
 The robust accuracy for AA and AA+ is on the full test set.

 We plan to add new models as they appear and are made available.
 Feel free to suggest new defenses to test!